captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-“Subdued” -- absolutely!
+“Subdued”—absolutely!

 ---

 ## DETECTIVE O'CONNOR:
-So Walter’s subduing him, but then all of the sudden, I scream! --
+So Walter’s subduing him, but then all of the sudden, I scream!—

 ---